COVID-19 pandemic in New South Wales: 2021

+On 27 August, a phased return-to-school plan was announced for later in the year, with school scheduled to begin 25 October for kindergarten and year 1, 1 November for years 2, 6, and 11, and 8 November for years 3–5 and 7–10.

 On 9 September, the NSW state government announced that when full vaccination levels reached 70%, those who are fully vaccinated would have greater freedoms than others.
 This 70% level was predicted to happen in mid-October.

 On 11 September at 12:01am, many areas of regional NSW came out of lockdown (stay-at-home orders lifted) as planned, after the last extension.
 Those areas were ones which had no cases of COVID for 14 days, and were also deemed low-risk.
 Even 'out' of lockdown many restrictions will remain in effect.
-The lockdown started on 14 August, and was extended several times.
 Within a week Yass, Albury, Lismore, Hilltops and Glen Innes LGAs all had stay-at-home orders re-introduced, and by 21 September the Cowra, Kempsey, Byron and Tweed Shires' LGAs were also again under stay-at-home orders.
 On 28 September the Port Macquarie and Muswellbrook Shire LGAs were both placed back into lockdown.

+From 13 September, outdoor gatherings of up to five people including children, across multiple households, were allowed in most of Greater Sydney as long as all adults were vaccinated.
+Within the designated local government areas of concern, members of a single household were allowed to gather outdoors for one hour of recreation a day, in addition to one hour of exercise.
+13 September was referred to as "picnic day".